-The full amount of all welfare benefits should be declared.
+The full amount of all welfare benefits and maintenance / separation allowances should be declared.
+Parents should also declare any benefits in kind that they receive from their employment.

 Parents should declare the gross amount of all income received by children who are wholly or mainly dependent on them, excluding only any sums earned from the child's part-time employment (e.g.: Saturday or holiday jobs).
 Parents should also declare all income received under deeds of covenant, sums received as scholarships, student awards and funds held in trust for the child.